 Here are the components of a successful launch, ready for the first deployment:

-- a way to get a Docker image that Fly.io can use to boot up a VM with your app running
+- A way to get a Docker image that we can use to get your app running on a Machine.

-- platform resources such as public IP addresses, Fly Volumes, app secrets, Fly Postgres clusters, integrated resources like Redis by Upstash
+- Optional platform resources such as public IP addresses, Fly Volumes, app secrets, Fly Postgres clusters, and integrated resources like Upstash for Redis.

 Depending on your project,

-fly launch may be able to look at your app’s source code and get through that list, straight to a deployed Fly App, in one swoop.
-This is most likely for frameworks on which Fly.io has people specializing full time.
-Right now that’s Elixir/Phoenix, Laravel, Rails, and Django, but we have launch guides for various other languages and frameworks.
+fly launch may be able to look at your app’s source code and get through that ingredient list, straight to a ready-to-deploy Fly App.
+This is most likely to work for frameworks on which Fly.io has people specializing full time.
+Right now that’s Elixir/Phoenix, Laravel, Rails, and Django, but we also have launch guides for other languages and frameworks.

 Our best scanners furnish a Dockerfile from which your app’s image will be built.
 Some of our terrible older scanners may invoke buildpacks, which tend to be slow and brittle.